lambdaworks/zio-elasticsearch/modules/example/README.md

 On the application startup - a **"repositories"** index will be deleted, and immediately re-created with the mapping definition given in the `resources/mapping.json` file.

-After successfully starting the application, you can the exposed ZIO Elasticsearch library's API through exposed HTTP endpoints.
+After successfully starting the application, you can test the exposed ZIO Elasticsearch library's API through exposed HTTP endpoints.